Bye-bye Seasonal Affective Disorder: The Power of Outdoor Workouts

 WHAT’S CAUSING YOUR WINTER WEIGHT GAIN

 The cause of winter weight gain is debated, but the evidence points at two key factors; lifestyle and biology.
 It’s no surprise that in the winter months we prefer to cuddle up inside and put away our running shoes.
-Add to that the roast meat, chocolate and alcohol we consume during the holidays, and you have a recipe for, well… a muffin top.
+Add to that the heavy meals, chocolate and alcohol we consume during the holidays, and you have a recipe for weight gain.

 BIOLOGICAL ORIGINS OF WINTER WEIGHT GAIN